What's your coaching philosophy?

 "Religious trauma results from an event, series of events, relationships, or circumstances within or connected to religious beliefs, practices, or structures that is experienced by an individual as overwhelming or disruptive and has lasting adverse effects on a person’s physical, mental, social, emotional, or spiritual well-being."

 Nope!
-I am anti-oppression.
+I am anti-oppression and anti-coercion.

-I absolutely believe it's possible to find a healthy, safe, non-toxic, non-abusive spiritual community experience, if that's what you're seeking.
+I believe it's possible to find a healthy, safe, non-toxic, non-abusive spiritual community experience, if that's what you're seeking.
 The School of Bravery community represents a wide range of religious experiences and practice of spiritual beliefs.
 However...

 The School of Bravery is 100% against the following: